fastlane-old/enhancer/README.md

 ### Privacy

-This does **not** store any personal or sensitive data!
+This does **not** store any personal or sensitive data.
 Everything `enhancer` stores is the ratio between successful and failed action runs.

 ### Why?